dorayguo/dorayguo.github.io/_posts/2020-12-20-my-Fall-2020-classes.md

 ### **what's next?**
-The courses that I plan for next semester include: Linear Algebra, Calculus III, Intro to Behavioral Psychology, and Contemporary Moral Issues.
+The courses that I plan for next semester include: Intro to Computer Organization, Calculus III, Intro to Behavioral Psychology, and Contemporary Moral Issues.

 Next semester I plan to be more consistent and disciplined in my study and work schedule.